Manuel Merino: Presidency (2020)

 Merino was inaugurated at 10:42 a.m.
 (Peru Time) on 10 November 2020, in the midst of protests across the country against his ascension to the presidency.

+As the principal theme of his inaugural speech, Merino spoke about the political and health crisis, national unity, and the defense of the Constitution.
+Referring to the process, he stated that the votes that vacated Vizcarra "were not bought".
+He announced the formation of a cabinet of consensus and national unity.
+He affirmed that the agreed schedule for the 2021 general elections would be respected and that resources would be provided to the electoral bodies.

+In his speech, he stated that his political inspirations were based on former presidents Fernando Belaúnde Terry and Valentín Paniagua Corazao, asserting that nobody could accuse them of corruption.

 The following day, under the pressure of forming a new government, he named Ántero Flores Aráoz, a conservative politician and former Minister of Defense under former President Alan García, as Prime Minister.

-The Secretary General of the Organization of American States, Luis Almagro, expressed his concern about the issue and "reiterates that it is the responsibility of the Constitutional Court of Peru to rule on the legality and legitimacy of the institutional decisions adopted."
+The Secretary General of the Organization of American States, Luis Almagro, expressed concern regarding the political crisis in Peru.
+Almagro expressed his concern about the issue and "reiterates that it is the responsibility of the Constitutional Court of Peru to rule on the legality and legitimacy of the institutional decisions adopted."
+The governments of Chile, Uruguay and Paraguay recognized Merino's government; likewise, the United States welcomed the ratification of the call for general elections signed by Manuel Merino and Ántero Flores-Aráoz.
+The Asia-Pacific Economic Cooperation (APEC), which brings together 21 countries, invited Merino to participate in the annual Meeting of Heads of State.

 His assumption of the presidency, due to the vacancy against Martín Vizcarra, was questioned by various sectors of the population.

 On November 13, Merino was invited to participate in the annual meeting of the Asia-Pacific Economic Cooperation Forum.

-During his first public pronouncements, Merino expressed support for the scheduled elections in April 2021, called for health and economic recovery from the COVID-19 pandemic in Peru, and promoted law and order within the country.
-Protests continued, however, with heavy police response to demonstrations on 14 November resulting with the deaths of protesters and the subsequent resignation of the majority of Merino's ministers.
+Merino expressed support for the scheduled elections in April 2021, called for health and economic recovery from the COVID-19 pandemic in Peru, and promoted law and order within the country.
+Protests continued, however, with heavy police response to demonstrations on 14 November resulting in the deaths of protesters and the subsequent resignation of the majority of Merino's ministers.